sourcecred/docs/docs/beta/FAQ.md

 ## Cred
-For an introduction to what Cred is and how it works, please see our dedicated [How Cred Works](https://sourcecred.io/docs/beta/cred) document.
+For an introduction to what Cred is and how it works, see our dedicated [How Cred Works](https://sourcecred.io/docs/beta/cred) document.

 ### How do I earn Cred?
 When you contribute to a project in a community using SourceCred, your work is automatically tracked and measured for its value and impact to the community.
 That value is denoted as a Cred score, which is how much Cred you have at the moment.